UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 reading in our data.

-This is going to be discussed in more detail later in the course but now, simply be aware of the way we write different instructions.
+This is going to be discussed in more detail later in the course but now, simply be aware of the way we write the different instructions.

 ---